whekman/whekman/README.md

 ### Hi there 👋

-I am a software engineer with a quantum physics background and previous experience as a data scientist and scientific model developer/solution architect.
+- (quantum) physics background, previous experience as a data scientist and scientific model developer/solution architect.
+- currently keen to learn more about htmx/django to serve python-based tools
+- reading "the linux programming interface" meanwhile writing the kilo text-editor in C
+- experience using C, C++, JS, HTML/CSS, Python, R, FORTRAN and probably I forgot a few - I mainly use Python and C; see my linkedIn page.
+- interested in collaborating on a <100 hour web project involving htmx/django/aws
+- you can find my contact details on my webpage http://willemhekman.nl

 <!--
 **whekman/whekman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.